Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

     - We are not referencing any Cosmos DB Keys/Connection strings as the authentication between Dapr and Cosmos DB will be configured using Managed Identities.
     - We are setting the `scopes` array value to `tasksmanager-backend-api` to ensure Cosmos DB component is loaded at runtime by only the appropriate container apps.
 In our case it will be needed only for the container apps with Dapr application IDs `tasksmanager-backend-api`.
 In future modules we are going to include another container app which needs to access Cosmos DB.

-#### 2. Build Frontend Web App and Backend API App images and push them to ACR
+#### 2. Build Frontend Web App and Backend API App Images and Push Them to ACR

 As we have done previously we need to build and deploy both app images to ACR, so they are ready to be deployed to Azure Container Apps.
 To do so, continue using the same PowerShell console and paste the code below (Make sure you are on the following directory **TasksTracker.ContainerApps**):